Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Waltham Forest and are not the council.
 About us

-Application for a Premises Licence: Budgens, 1 Coronation Square
+Application for a Premises Licence: Budgens, Unit E2, 1 Coronation Square, E10 5UN

-The primary item scheduled for discussion was an application for a premises licence for Budgens at 1 Coronation Square, Leyton, London E10 5UN.
-The application, submitted by Marine Blue Estates Ltd, sought permission for the off-sale of alcohol.
-The proposed hours for the supply of alcohol and for the premises to be open to the public were initially from 06:00 to 00:00 daily.
+The Sub-Committee was scheduled to consider an application for a premises licence for Budgens, Unit E2, 1 Coronation Square, Leyton, London E10 5UN.
+The application, submitted by Marine Blue Estates Ltd, sought permission for the off-sale of alcohol with proposed opening hours from 06:00 to 00:00 daily.

-The report also detailed the procedure at a Licensing Sub-Committee hearing for new applications and variations, which involved the presentation of cases by the licensing officer, applicant, responsible authorities, and other parties, followed by questions and summing-up before the sub-committee retired to make its decision.
+The report pack outlined the procedure for hearings at the Licensing Sub-Committee, which involves presentations from the licensing officer, the applicant, responsible authorities, and other parties, followed by questions and summations before the committee retires to make a decision.

 Attendees